ipython/ipyparallel/docs/source/multiengine.rst

     view.apply(f, *args, **kwargs)

+There are some controls to influence the behavior of `apply`, called flags.
-There are various ways to call functions with IPython, and these flags are set as attributes of the View.
-The ``DirectView`` has just two of these flags:
+Views store the default values for these flags as attributes.
+The ``DirectView`` has these flags:

-dv.block : bool
+dv.block : bool, default: False
-    whether to wait for the result, or return an :class:`AsyncResult` object immediately dv.track : bool
+    whether to wait for the result, or return an :class:`AsyncResult` object immediately dv.track : bool, default: False
     whether to instruct pyzmq to track when zeromq is done sending the message.
     This is primarily useful for non-copying sends of numpy arrays that you plan to edit in-place.
-You need to know when it becomes safe to edit the buffer without corrupting the message. dv.targets : int, list of ints
+You need to know when it becomes safe to edit the buffer without corrupting the message.
-    which targets this view is associated with.
+    There is a performance cost to enabling tracking, so it is not recommended except for sending very large messages. dv.targets : int, list of ints
+    The engines associated with this View.

 Creating a view is simple: index-access on a client creates a :class:`.DirectView`.